danse-inelastic/pyre/docs/pyreTutorials.rst

 Although it is useful to have a system to manage commandline inputs, both to an application and to its components, wouldn't it be useful to have alternative ways to configure a program?
-Pyre has this in the form of xml files, which are given the .pml ending.
+Pyre allows xml input through the use of :ref:`pml files <pml-files>`, which are given the .pml ending.

 ..
 Pml files are created by...(outline structure of pml file), discuss utitlies,